aferrandini/Particle-Collision-Simulator/README.md

 ![diffusion2.gif](/img/diffusion2.gif?raw=true "diffusion2.gif")

-There are lots of test data for you to play with!
+There are lots of visualization scenario for you to play with!
 This is just a handful of them.